ISISComputingGroup/ibex_developers_manual/Stanford-DG645.md

 - Channel A is currently 5ms + T0
 - Channel D is currently 10ms + A
 ##
-Then final delay for channel D is 15ms which in the GUI is called a 'channel width'.It is possible to chain references accross all of the channels.
+Then final delay for channel D is 15ms which in the GUI is called a 'channel width'.It is possible to chain references across all of the channels.
 Channel T1 serves as max function of all the other channels.

 ### Widths